a-sh-dev/react-js_learning/_mini_projects/17_redux_crud/README.md

 ### **Learnings**

 In order to understand CRUD in React apps and how to manage global states to mitigate prop-drilling, `React-Redux` is essential to learn for a scalable app and better maintainability.
+Also noted is `React Context`.

-- React-Redux
+- `React-Redux` using `@reduxjs/toolkit`
+- `React-Router-Dom` latest version (`v6`)